vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 * Formaldehyde (not really accurate)
 * CO2 (not really accurate, then you need a dedicated one)

-All these values can affect a healthy environment at home.
+All these values can affect the health of your home environment.

-Normally you would need single sensors for each parameter!
+Normally, you would need a separate sensor for each parameter.

-Because the price is low, there are some downsides in sensor precision, the formaldehyde and CO2 sensors don't work as well as dedicated sensors.
+Because the price is low, there are some downsides in sensor precision: the formaldehyde and CO2 readings are not as accurate as dedicated sensors.
-But for the other parameters, it is a good overall air quality sensor to detect how your air quality is and if you need some fresh air inside.
+For the other parameters, it is a good overall air quality sensor to show whether you need some fresh air indoors.

 {{imgBasket}}Zigbee / WiFi Air quality sensor - Tuya
 <a href="https://s.click.aliexpress.com/e/_c4pjXZtH" target="_blank">(AliExpress)</a>